 Target:

 To consolidate children's knowledge about the importance of water in the life of plants, animals and humans.
-About the fact that water is a "home" for many plants and animals, about the need to protect these animals and their habitat.
+About the fact that water is the “home” for many plants and animals, about the need to protect these animals and their habitat.

 Tasks:

-To form the skills to behave correctly;
+Develop the ability to behave correctly;

 (any riddle about the river) That's right, we will have an excursion to the river.

-4. Ball game "What is water like?"
+4. Ball game “What kind of water is there?”

 6. Why does river water become dirty?
 How to make a river clean?